-In our age of extensive digitalization, we are surrounded by screens – from our smartphones and TVs to the dashboards of our cars.
+In our age of extensive digitalisation, we are surrounded by screens – from our smartphones and TVs to the dashboards of our cars.
 In the future, the world of displays is set to evolve even further.
 The new Deloitte study, the “Future of Screens”, describes in four scenarios how new display technologies and the related applications could change our world over the next ten years and impact conditions for various players in the industry.

 Screens in private use are already highly diverse; in terms of size alone, they range from smartwatches to huge flatscreen TVs.
 And with many innovations on the way, the number of different formats and device types will increase significantly in the coming years.
-This includes virtual and augmented reality glasses, folding screens, 3D holograms, and direct projections, e.g. onto car windscreens.
+This includes virtual and augmented reality glasses, folding screens, 3D holograms and direct projections, e.g. onto car windscreens.
 Consumers will be able to use these displays to control their appliances as much as for enjoying media content.
-New screen types will also influence the presentation of the content itself: Storytelling, camera style, and content length will adapt to each format.
-In addition, stakeholder behavior – from hardware manufacturers to consumers and advertising agencies – will also shape developments.
+New screen types will also influence the presentation of the content itself: Storytelling, camera style and content length will adapt to each format.
+In addition, stakeholder behaviour – from hardware manufacturers to consumers and advertising agencies – will also shape developments.

-Successful innovations, groundbreaking business decisions, consumer behavior: Where exactly these aspects are going remains an open question.
+Successful innovations, groundbreaking business decisions, consumer behaviour: Where exactly these aspects are going remains an open question.
 The future of displays cannot be predicted with any accuracy, so how can companies decide on sensible preparations for the uncertainties of the future?
 The Deloitte Center for the Long View has made the scenario analysis approach its own and refined it.
-The Center experts analyze and extrapolate the most important drivers, then use these to develop four strikingly different foundational scenarios for the year 2030 and assess the likelihood of their occurrence.
-The results should not be considered forecasts, but plausible narrative reference frames for strategy planning, implementation, and monitoring.
+The Center experts analyse and extrapolate the most important drivers, then use these to develop four strikingly different foundational scenarios for the year 2030 and assess the likelihood of their occurrence.
+The results should not be considered forecasts, but plausible narrative reference frames for strategy planning, implementation and monitoring.

 When it comes to the “Future of Screens”, the roles and situations of the different stakeholders vary noticeably from scenario to scenario.
 For greater discriminatory power, the Deloitte experts therefore first grouped the relevant stakeholders into six archetypes, which also provide an overview of the “Future of Screens” ecosystem:

 The scenarios were developed from an extensive set of relevant drivers, which were assessed one by one.
-These factors were categorized into two key dimensions: How wide-spread are screens?
+These factors were categorised into two key dimensions: How wide-spread are screens?
 Are they used more for consuming media or for controlling appliances?